 By taking HUM 216-219 you will meet 12 highly distinguished humanities faculty from a variety of disciplines, and you will fulfill a number of general education requirements (two LA’s, an HA, and an EC).
 The sequence provides not only a foundation for your future studies but also an immediate community of engaged peers, who will enliven all your remaining years at Princeton.
 Enrolling in your will give you the benefits of HUM as early as possible.
 When beginning college you can meet and build close relationships with particular faculty in their areas of interest.
 Like many sequence students, you could go on to take advanced seminars with the same instructors in future semesters.
 You might find a new passion (e.g. philosophy, history, art history, classics, literatures in English, French, German, Italian, Spanish, Russian, etc.) that changes your intended concentration.

-A broad survey course that maps the pivotal texts, events, and artifacts of the Western intellectual tradition, the sequence is also an ongoing cultural conversation, with many unique opportunities to place its texts in their material context (including excursions and trips to New York City), In the fall semester, you will gain a strong foundation in classical texts and develop important bonds with faculty and peers.
+A broad survey course that maps the pivotal texts, events, and artifacts of the Western intellectual tradition, the sequence is also an ongoing cultural conversation, with many unique opportunities to place its texts in their material context (including excursions and trips to New York City).
+In the fall semester, you will gain a strong foundation in classical texts and develop important bonds with faculty and peers.
 These conversations reach their full fruition in the second semester, as bonds intensify, your reading and writing skills are honed, and you see classical and medieval influences taken up and transformed in the Renaissance and Modern eras.
-Students who complete the full year will be eligible to apply for international opportunities in the sophomore year, including trips to Greece and Rome.
+Students who complete the spring semester will be eligible to apply for international opportunities in the sophomore year, including trips to Greece and Rome.